-Keep in mind Randy is much more serious than I. The better descriptor is probably straight-laced (kinda), not one to bend (that many) rules, and he likes to go by the book (mostly).
+Keep in mind Randy is much more serious than I am.
+The better descriptor for him is probably straight-laced (kinda), not one to bend (that many) rules, and he likes to go by the book (mostly).
 He prefers to follow instructions, a map, or a detailed plan (he designs power points before we go on a road trip)!
 And me, well I make my mind up where to go when the time is right for me!
 But I don’t get lost!

 I would say the main difference between art and science is that art is more focused on the perception of the world through the eyes of a particular individual.
 Art involves an emotional response, and can be based on personal experience, opinions, preferences, and individual perceptions.
 Look at a painting and we all see something different!

 Art elicits an emotional response while science doesn’t (at least for most people I know)!

 Science, on the other hand, is regimented and systemic with rules, procedures, and policies to follow.
 When people perform scientific investigations, the purpose or goal is to find an answer to something in a very planned out and specific way using the scientific method.
 Easier said than done, and requires planning with purpose and planning with options.